devl00p/devl00p.github.io/_posts/2014-07-20-hell-vulnhub-writeup.md

 oj:x:1005:1005::/home/oj:/bin/sh
 ```

 So yes we can escape the filter and take a look wherever we want (with the rights of the web server).
-Furthermore, I now have some more usernames (but I dind't get any more results using the same brute-force scripts seen above).
+Furthermore, I now have some more usernames (but I didn't get any more results using the same brute-force scripts seen above).

-I re-used the enumeration script leveraging the *include(*) function I used on the [LAMPSecurity CTF4](http://devloop.users.sourceforge.net/index.php?article96/solution-du-ctf-lampsecurity-ctf4), just modifying the place where the paths are injected :
+I re-used the enumeration script leveraging the *include(*) function I used on the [LAMPSecurity CTF4]({% link _posts/2014-07-08-Solution-du-CTF-LAMPSecurity-CTF4.md %}), just modifying the place where the paths are injected :

 ```python
 import requests